C. J. Conrad: Coaching career

 In July 2020, Conrad joined the University of Kentucky football staff as a graduate assistant while pursuing his master's degree.

-On June 15, 2023, he was hired to be the tight ends coach at Eastern Kentucky.
+On June 15, 2023, Conrad was hired to be the tight ends coach at Eastern Kentucky.

-On May 8, 2024, he was hired to be the tight ends coach at Kent State.
+On May 8, 2024, Conrad was hired to be the tight ends coach at Kent State.

+On February 13, 2026, the Miami Dolphins hired Conrad to serve as an offensive assistant under new head coach Jeff Hafley.

 Personal life

 His parents, Mike and Lois Conrad, both played basketball at Tiffin University.
 His brother, Austin, plays defensive end at Ohio.
 His sister, Mackenzie, played collegiate softball at Akron and Coastal Carolina.